 Here are the 8 reasons I chose an independent road:

 I needed to get some credentials as a writer, I wanted some feedback and to build up an audience.

 2) I wanted something I could build a business around.

-I’ve been part-time self-employed for years.
-I’ve been working towards being fully self-employed and publishing books gives me the freedom I crave.
+I’d been part-time self-employed for years.
+Publishing books gives me the freedom I crave.
 My goal for the future is to be able to live and work anywhere I want to, to be beholden only to myself – but I also like life’s little luxuries.
 Trudging around carrying my life in a backpack, relying on the hospitality of others and staring longingly into the windows of restaurants knowing I could never afford to eat there, is not enough for me.